 GIGS & ACCOLADES: Venues included Southbank Centre, Centre for Contemporary Art in Singapore and the SOS Dyslexia Conference in San Marino.
 More than 10,000 people, including mental health professionals and researchers (aged 2 to 85) have experienced its 26 exhibitions and 24 keynote lectures, seminars and workshops.
 Comments were 100% positive (far right, bottom).
-An image won the National Coordinating Centre for Public Engagement Award for Culture Change (judges’ comments, bottom left), while another was nominated for the Sovereign Art prize, Asia’s leading arts award, and a film was an AHRC Research in Film Award finalist (top) The 40 instances of media engagement included an EU-funded film watched 17545 times in first month and an ESRC-commissioned film by an Academy of Medical Sciences Fellow, Resonance FM, Big Issue North.
+An image won the National Coordinating Centre for Public Engagement Award for Culture Change (judges’ comments, bottom left), while another was nominated for the Sovereign Art prize, Asia’s leading arts award, and a film was an AHRC Research in Film Award finalist (top) The 40 instances of media engagement included an EU-funded film (watched 53,000 times since published in late October 2018), and an ESRC-commissioned film by an Academy of Medical Sciences Fellow, Resonance FM, Big Issue North.

 CONTRIBUTIONS: #MagicCarpet’s contribution to knowledge was its introduction of the notion of being ‘ill-disciplined’ (Tan & Asherson 2018), a playful, hyperactive mode of interdisciplinary dialogue through ‘lofty’ artistic practice and research that problematise ‘illness’.
 This helped to widen how we understand ‘illness’ and disorder in the medical model of health. #MagicCarpet also helped to widen the possibilities of art-science, arts-health and critical medical humanities, with artist- (and ‘service- user’-) led perspectives and leadership (instead of social science-led) and high-quality artistic outcomes (not just processes).
 This research extended dominant neurodiversity discourses and social model of disability too, by focusing on ADHD and embedding intersectional insights (countering popular narratives centred on autism, and around the high-functioning autistic male such as in Rain Man).
 It also tempered the ‘superpower’ narrative that privileges lived experience and political advocacy while compromising nuanced discourse, artistic quality and ambiguity.